Man driving while texting on his phone

 What complicates things a bit is that New Jersey is one of the states that uses a model of “modified” comparative negligence.
 This means that you, the plaintiff, can only receive a portion of the awarded damages if you are determined to bear 50 percent or less of the blame for the car crash.
 If the court determines that you bear more responsibility than the defendant (even just 51 percent), you will be unable to claim any damages at all.
 This is one of the reasons that it pays to have a highly capable personal injury attorney on your side.
 The experienced lawyers at Nagel Rice know exactly how to convince the court that you deserve fair compensation for your physical, emotional, and financial suffering, even if you have contributed in some measure to the car crash.

-Contact A New Jersey Distracted Driving Attorney
+Contact Our New Jersey & New York Distracted Driving Attorneys

 Whatever the nature of your injury in a distracted driver accident, you can trust Nagel Rice personal injury attorneys to put the pieces of your life back together.
 We will take care of all the complex legal and insurance matters while you concentrate on healing from your recent trauma.
 To get in touch with us please call or fill out a contact form on our website.